consolemaverick/zsh2000/README.md

 ###Configuration###

-In order to disable the right hand side prompt add the following to your ~/.zshrc
+In order to disable the right hand side prompt entirely add the following to your ~/.zshrc

     export ZSH_2000_DISABLE_RIGHT_PROMPT='true'